bookbinder/like-burning-incense/README.md

 the first Vespers of the week, or Saturday night.
 The next part of the name indicates either Lauds or Vespers.
 The “1” following Lauds or Vespers can be either “1”, “2”, “3”, “Ben” (Benedictus), or “Mag” (Magnificat), depending on which of the four psalms/canticles for that office is found in the file.
 Next is either “Ant” or “Psalm”, and finally “Organ” or “Cantor”.
-So the file above contains the organ score for the first antiphon of Monday Evening Prayer, Week
-1. The file `A2-Vespers-1-Ant-Cantor.ly` would contain the cantor’s score for the antiphon.
+So the file above contains the organ score for the first antiphon of Monday Evening Prayer, Week One.
+The file `A2-Vespers-1-Ant-Cantor.ly` would contain the cantor’s score for the antiphon.
 And the file `A2-Vespers-1-Psalm-Organ.ly` would contain the organ score for the psalm attached to the antiphon.
 These files just contain the scores.
 The notes are imported.
 For the antiphon, the notes are found in